oahull0112/ESIFHPC4/HPGMG/README.md

 ## How to build

 To build HPGMG, use the snapshot of the code provided in the hpgmg directory.
+HPGMG source is provided as a git submodule, you can use `--exclusive` when cloning the full repositery or use `git submodule update --init --recursive` If you already cloned without `recursive`.
 Results generated for Standard compute units must use the binary executable created from this source.

 Edit the Makefile as needed.